beyond-blueprints/arch-katas-2023/ADR/Relational vs Non-Relational DB.md

 Given the contextual requirements, a NoSQL database offers the necessary capabilities to fulfill the application's needs, providing a highly scalable, flexible, and highly available database system with efficient read and write performance.

 ### Consequences
 - Eventually Consistent Systems due to the distributed nature of NoSQL  databases.
 Highly available and faster read/write performance.
-If there is a need for an occasional complex queries during development then team can will have to work on optimizing it.
+If there is a need for an occasional complex queries during development then team will have to work on optimizing it.